The UV Sensitivity of Axion Monodromy Inflation

 In summary, through controlled computation, we derived the background evolution of the two-field model \eqref{theory}, which displays oscillations in both the axion and modulus field directions with the same frequency $\omega$.\footnote{Note that this type of trajectories with constant wiggles differ from the ones with damped oscillations, which are normally generated by sharp turns and heavy masses \cite{Chen:2011zf,Shiu:2011qw,Gao:2012uq,Chen:2014cwa}.} For illustration, we plot one curved trajectory with wiggles in Figure \ref{fig:axion}.
 The intuitive explanation goes as follows: when the axion velocity acquires small oscillations on the top of its slow-roll motion, the centrifugal force due to the kinetic mixing drives oscillatory deviations from the stabilised position of the heavy field.
-This background behaviour is generally expected in axion monodromy models with periodically modulated potentials.
+This background behaviour is generally expected in axion monodromy models with periodically modulated potentials {(see \cite{Bhattacharya:2022fze,Chakraborty:2019dfh} for examples of rapid/sharp-turn trajectories with heavy fields)}.

 6pt {\it Subtleties of mixings}-- For inflationary fluctuations, nontrivial consequences are expected for the wiggly trajectories.
 At first thought, interactions of fluctuations in this two-field system can be directly read off from the original Lagrangian \eqref{theory}.
 By expanding the kinetic function $\exp{(\rho/\Lambda)}=1+\rho/\Lambda +...$, we see the mixings come from a dimension-five operator $\rho(\partial \phi)^2/\Lambda$.
 In flat gauge $\phi = \phi_B+ \delta\phi$ and $\rho=\rho_B+\delta\rho$, the two interactions are given by $(\dot\phi_B/\Lambda)\dot{\delta\phi} \delta\rho$ and $\delta\rho(\partial \delta\phi)^2/\Lambda$.
 Thus with the background solution $\dot\phi_1$, one can get oscillatory couplings for the linear mixing but not for the cubic vertex \cite{Chen:2022vzh}.
 However, this simple consideration is not suited for computing the inflationary observable, i.e. primordial curvature perturbation $\zeta$.
 Normally we use a field redefinition to build the connection $\delta\phi=(\dot\phi_B/H) \zeta$.
 Here due to the oscillating piece of $\dot\phi_B$, this simple relation misses the resonance effects of field interactions.
 Another subtlety concerns the oscillating trajectory: inflation does not take place exclusively in the $\phi$ direction, and thus the fluctuations $\delta\phi$ do not directly determine $\zeta$.